takanori-ugai/Gemini4KT/README.md

 # Gemini4KT

+We will not maintain this library anymore.
+We are moving to Google Gen AI Java SDK(https://github.com/googleapis/java-genai).

 ## Kotlin Wrapper Library for Gemini's RestAPI

 This is a Kotlin wrapper library for Gemini's RestAPI, a lightweight library that does not require the Android SDK.
 Currently, it is JVM-only.